Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 This framework is well suited for handling time variation, missing information, and real-time updating, making it central to nowcasting and dynamic modeling.
 Its effectiveness depends on the correct specification of the latent structure and noise processes.
 It is primarily used in engineering, especially electrical enginering.

 ## Map Possible Worlds
 This orientation treats the future as a set of conditional outcomes under differing assumptions rather than a single prediction.
 It is designed for environments with structural uncertainty, policy shifts, or low-frequency shocks.
-Its value lies in clarifying contingencies and strategic options; its limitation is that it does not, by itself, assign probabilities or select a single outcome.
+Its value lies in clarifying contingencies and strategic options.
+Its limitation is that it does not, by itself, assign probabilities or select a single outcome.

 ### Scenario-Based
 The scenario-based stance rejects the idea of a single predicted future and instead constructs multiple conditional futures based on differing assumptions.
 It is particularly suited to environments characterized by structural uncertainty, policy changes, or rare events.

 Scenarios are not forecasts in a strict statistical sense but structured explorations of possibility spaces, often used for strategic planning.
-Their value lies in broadening decision-making; their limitation is the absence of probabilistic ranking unless combined with other approaches.
+Their value lies in broadening decision-making while their limitation is the absence of probabilistic ranking unless combined with other approaches.

 ## Let humans arbitrate
 This orientation recognizes that models are incomplete and that expert judgment contributes information not captured in data or structure.
 Forecasts are therefore adjusted, combined, or overridden based on context and experience.
 It can correct systematic blind spots, but introduces the risk of bias and inconsistency if not disciplined.